couchbase/couchbase-lite-ios/README.md

 * Records/documents can have arbitrary-sized binary attachments, like multimedia content.
 * Your application's data format can evolve over time without any need for explicit migrations.
 * Map/reduce indexing allows fast lookups without needing to use special query languages.
+* Documents can contain free-form text or geographic coordinates, which are efficiently indexed for full-text search or geo-querying.

 **[Syncable](http://syncable.org/)** means: